-James is part of Morgan Lewis’s cross-practice Global Workforce team.
+A co-leader of the firm’s global immigration practice, James is part of Morgan Lewis’s cross-practice Global Workforce team.
 The group provides integrated cross-border advice, counseling, and strategic planning across the spectrum of labor, employment, benefits, and immigration issues.

 Before joining Morgan Lewis, James was a partner at a San Francisco-based firm.
 He also served as an adjunct attorney for the US Commission on Immigration Reform.

 Legal and human rights groups have acclaimed James’s pro bono work.
 He has received both the C. Anthony Friedrich Memorial Award from the International Human Rights Law Group and the Wiley W. Manuel Award for Pro Bono Legal Services from the State Bar of California.

 New York University School of Law, 1992, J.D.

 University of St. Andrews, Scotland, 1985, M.A.

 Listed, Chambers USA: America's Leading Lawyers for Business (2007–2016)

 Listed, Chambers Global: The World's Leading Lawyers (2010–2013, 2016)

 Noted in The Legal 500 for Labor and Employment – Immigration (2014, 2016)